utahnlp/neural-logic/digits_and_arithmetic_experiments/README.md

 --nepochs: We trained each hyper-paramenter combination for 300 epochs to find the best one.
  ```

+#### 2.2 Experiments

-- We run the experiments three times using different seeds for each data combination with their corresponding best hyperparameters combinations from model tuning process.
+We run the experiments three times using different seeds for each data combination with their corresponding best hyperparameters combinations from model tuning process.
 We use the models from the epoch with best average development accuracy between Digit accuracy, Product Coherence accuracy and Sum Coherence accuracy:

  ```
 --seed: 20 (dataset seed) & [0, 50](experiments seed): [0, 20, 50] (extra runs in some cases with 1, 10, 60)